ShivaKotha07/Gen-AI-RAG/README.md

 # Gen-AI
-# RAG-Application
 # Document Based Question-Answering System
-# Document Retrieval System with LangChain and Qdrant

 This project implements a document retrieval system using LangChain and Qdrant vector database, integrated with Azure OpenAI services.
 The system splits documents into parent and child chunks for efficient retrieval and provides a question-answering interface.